Budget meal planning can save you some major cash. But most people hate doing it! Here’s how to make this money saving idea less aggravating.

 I like to use the free Cozi app, because I can just put a reminder on my phone.
 I also add things to my list as we run out of them so I don’t forget.
 I rarely leave my phone on the counter when I go to shop.

 Humans are creatures of habit.
 We like what we like.
 You’re safer making the tried and true meals your family always enjoys.
-We could eat tacos in some form every single week.
+Our family could eat tacos in some form every single week.
 You might not like that idea, but I bet you can list 10 meals that your family will always eat.
 Work them into your plan every month.
 (Fewer decisions!)

 You’ll notice that I’m not telling you to do a pantry challenge or to skip going to the grocery store.
 That’s because I’ve discovered over the past year that it actually saves me money when I go every 2 weeks, even when my pantry is full.